European Route of Industrial Heritage

 The European Route of Industrial Heritage (ERIH) is a tourist route of the most important industrial heritage sites in Europe.
 This is a tourism industry information initiative to present a network of industrial heritage sites across Europe.
-The aim of the project is to create interest for the common European heritage of the Industrialisation and its legacy.
+The aim of the project is to create interest in the common European heritage of the industrialisation and its legacy.
 ERIH also wants to promote regions, towns and sites showing the industrial history and market them as visitor attractions in the leisure and tourism industry.

 History

 The concept of using a European Route of Industrial Heritage was born in 1999; it was recognised there had been no single event to shape the European landscape greater than the Industrial Revolution.
 That changed the working culture of all Europeans, and gave common experiences to communities across Europe whether it be deep mine coal working in the Ruhr or South Wales.
 Four countries, Great Britain, Belgium, Germany and the Netherlands successfully applied for EU Interreg IIC (North-Western Europe) funding to draw up a master plan.
 The plan demonstrates the economic potential as a primarily marketing brand.
 It also shows a possible structure.
 Its reasoning was that many individual sites had great footfall others had a very low profile.
 They used the analogy of small shops gathering together in large shopping centres for joint promotion.
 In the language of EU proposals the hubs are called anchor points; these could be cities or existing industrial sites with a developed tourism infrastructure.